 Resume

 He was born in South Africa and currently lives in Belfast.
-In South Africa he trained as a Clinical Psychologist at the University of the Witwatersrand and holds a Ph.D. from the Ulster University.
+In South Africa he trained as a Clinical Psychologist at the University of the Witwatersrand (Wits) and holds a Ph.D. from the Ulster University.
 Prior to moving to Northern Ireland, he co-ordinated the Transition and Reconciliation Unit at the Centre for the Study of Violence and Reconciliation in Johannesburg.
 He co-ordinated the Centre's work focusing on the Truth and Reconciliation Commission.

 He was a visiting Tip O'Neill Fellow in Peace Studies at INCORE in 1997/1998.
 He was also the recipient of the Rockefeller Resident Fellowship (1996) and was a visiting fellow at the Centre for the Study of Violence in Sao Paulo, Brazil.
 In 2010-2013 he was a Mellon Distinguished Visiting Scholar at University of the Witwatersrand in Johannesburg.
-He has been awarded The Paul Harris medal for contributions to peace by Rotar , and was listed as one of the Top 100: The most influential people in armed violence reduction by the Action on Armed Violence Network .
+He was also a Visiting Professor at the African Center for Migtation and Society at Wits.

 He has consulted to a range of community groups, policy initiatives and government bodies in Northern Ireland and South Africa.
 He has undertaken consulting and research work, and participated in various peace and reconciliation initiatives in Liberia, Mozambique, Bosnia, the Basque Country and Sierra Leone, among others.

-He has published some 30 book chapters and 40 scientific journal articles, and 6 books.
+He has published some 30 book chapters and 40 scientific journal articles, and 7 books.
 His book Transforming Societies after Political Violence: Truth, Reconciliation, and Mental Health was published by Springer in 2009, and published in 2011 in Spanish by Ediciones Bellaterra and entitled Transformar las sociedades después de la violencia política.
 Verdad, reconciliación y salud mental.

 He is also represented on a range of Boards and editorial committees: